improve stop-to-stop consistency by

 rotors and drilled rotors.
 These are fine for street applications, but

 should be avoided for track cars.
-For the first time, slotted & drilled
+Slotted & drilled

-rotors are starting to appear on some cars as delivered from the factory,
+rotors are starting to appear as OEM parts on some high-end cars,

 2-Piece Floating rotors

-consist of an iron "friction ring" assembled with float
+consist of replaceable iron "friction rings" assembled with float

-available slotted or drilled.
-2-Piece rotors offer substantial weight
+hardware to aluminum hats or mounting bells.
+2-Piece rotors can offer substantial weight

-savings over the 1-piece rotors described above, as much as 10 pounds per rotor,
+savings of as much as 10 pounds per rotor,

-depending on the specific application.
-The design allows the outer

-friction ring to
+depending on the application.
+The design allows the friction ring to

-expand as it's heated, without being constrained by the center
+expand as it heats, without being trapped by the center

 section.
-This prevents rotor "coning" and subsequent tapered pad wear and
+Under racing conditions, this prevents rotor "coning" and subsequent tapered pad wear and

-cars driven in high-salt/chemical environments, corrosion between the iron
+cars driven in winter climates with high-salt/chemical use, corrosion between the iron

 friction rings, aluminum hats, and float hardware may lead to reduced product